 Without doubt, this global refugee crisis is a humanitarian disaster.
 The HOME Project transforms despair into hope, loss into gain, and death into life.

 Many of these refugees are skilled laborers and professionals who have left behind active careers.
 Just because they have lost their homelands, we do not want them to lose their livelihood.
 For that reason, we work with each person holistically.
 We address the trauma and tragedy they have experienced to begin the process of healing and integration.
-Through networks, partnerships and resources, we seek ultimately to see all migrants re-establish themselves as new citizens.
+Through networks, partnerships and resources, we seek ultimately to see all lone refugee children re-establish themselves as new citizens.

 Since the beginning of 2016, The Libra Group has been active in sustained support for more than 2,000 people affected by this crisis and the communities where they are located.